-PITTSBURG STATE UNIVERSITY COLLEGE OF ARTS AND SCIENCES DEPARTMENT OF PHYSICS

-Instructor: Angelyn Hobson

-Email: ahobson@pittstate.edu

-Office: Yates Hall 305; (620) 235-4392
+PITTSBURG STATE UNIVERSITY DEPARTMENT OF PHYSICS Instructor: Angelyn Hobson Email: ahobson@pittstate.edu Office: Yates Hall 305; (620) 235-4392 Office Hours: See below.

-Office Hours: MW 10:00am-12:00pm TR 12:00pm-2:00pm

-Course Title: PHYS 166-01: Introduction to Meteorology

-Term: Fall 2018

-Meeting Times and Locations: TR 9:30-10:45, Yates 215

-Textbook: Meteorology Today,

-C. Donald Ahrens and Robert Henson, 11th Ed., Cengage

-COURSE DESCRIPTION AND PREREQUISITES

-Catalog Description: A descriptive survey of atmospheric science integrating the concepts of weather patterns, climate, atmospheric composition and structure, pressure, wind, and impact of pollution.
+Course Title: PHYS 166-01: Introduction to Meteorology Term: Fall 2018 Meeting Times and Locations: TR 9:30-10:45, Yates 215 Textbook: Meteorology Today, C. Donald Ahrens and Robert Henson, 11th Ed., Cengage COURSE DESCRIPTION AND PREREQUISITES Catalog Description: A descriptive survey of atmospheric science integrating the concepts of weather patterns, climate, atmospheric composition and structure, pressure, wind, and impact of pollution.
 PHYS 167 is a corequisite.
 The lecture class is required to take the lab.

-This course is intended for partial fulfillment of the Pitt State Pathway Curriculum.

-PITT STATE PATHWAY MISSION STATEMENT

-The Pitt State Pathway curriculum serves as the heart of the university education by fostering interdisciplinary competencies that typify the educated person.
+This course is also intended for partial fulfillment of the Pitt State Pathway Curriculum.
+Pitt State Pathway Mission Statement: The Pitt State Pathway curriculum serves as the heart of the university education by fostering interdisciplinary competencies that typify the educated person.
 It is designed to facilitate the development of key proficiencies including communication and information literacy.
 The Pitt State Pathway curriculum provides a transformational experience that challenges students to think creatively and critically, and to immerse themselves in the productive examination of humans in their global setting.
 By encouraging the development of skills that promote life-long learning, the Pitt State Pathway fosters a sense of personal responsibility, an appreciation of diversity, and an understanding of interconnectedness in our truly global society.

-ESSENTIAL STUDY: NATURAL WORLD IN A GLOBAL CONTEXT

-Biological, physical, and chemical systems form the context for life.
+Essential Study to be covered in this course: Natural World within a Global Context Biological, physical, and chemical systems form the context for life.
 Students need to understand how these systems work, how these change naturally, and how these can change as a result of human activities.
 The implications of these changes are essential for long-term decision-making.
-Competency in this element means:

-- Analyzing biological, physical, and/or chemical systems; - Evaluating the implications of changes that result from interactions between natural and human systems.
+In this course we will: Analyze physical and chemical systems; Evaluate the implications of changes that result from interactions between natural and human systems.
+Companion Element to be covered in this course: Scientific Inquiry The scientific method is the systematic approach to understanding the world around us.

-COMPANION ELEMENT: SCIENTIFIC INQUIRY

-The scientific method is the systematic approach to understanding the world around us.
 Through experimentation and hypothesis testing, students will apply analytical skills and appropriate methods of scientific inquiry (i.e. qualitative and quantitative) to solve a variety of research questions.
-Competency in this element means:

-- Composing appropriate research questions and hypotheses, drawing from experts, reliable sources, or previously collected data; - Collecting, synthesizing, and analyzing data from multiple sources; - Drawing logical conclusions, assessing for gaps or weaknesses, and addressing potential consequences and implications; - Communicating results using appropriate delivery methods or formats.
+In this course we will: Compose appropriate research questions and hypothesis, drawing from experts, reliable sources, or previously collected data.
+Collect, synthesize, and analyze data from multiple sources; Draw logical conclusions, assessing for gaps and weaknesses, and addressing potential consequences and implications Communicate results using appropriate delivery methods or formats.
+The Learning Outcome for Natural World in a Global Context is: Students will explore global systems conscientiously.
+The Learning Outcome for Scientific Inquiry is: Students will analyze data logically.

-COURSE OBJECTIVES AND LEARNING OUTCOMES

-Natural World within a Global Context: Students will explain biological, physical, and/or chemical processes and how human activities alter them.

-PITTSBURG STATE UNIVERSITY COLLEGE OF ARTS AND SCIENCES DEPARTMENT OF PHYSICS
+Course Objectives:

-Scientific Inquiry: Students will apply the scientific methods to a problem.

-Upon completion of this course, students should be able to:

-- Describe the physics and forces controlling atmospheric motion and various weather phenomena - Analyze meteorological charts, such as surface data, radar, and satellite - Explain the mechanisms behind cloud development and precipitation - Identify common features of severe and hazardous weather - Examine human impacts on climate and identify potential climate change scenarios
+Natural World within the Global Context: Level of Student Learning = Milestone I Explains physical and chemical processes and human activities that alter them.
+Scientific Inquiry: Level of Student Learning = Milestone I Student will apply the scientific methods to a problem.
+Upon completion of this course, students should be able to: - Discuss the physics and forces controlling atmospheric motion and various weather phenomena - Analyze meteorological charts, such as surface data, radar, and satellite - Explain the mechanisms behind cloud development and precipitation - Summarize common features of severe and hazardous weather - Discuss human impacts on climate and identify potential climate change scenarios Methods of Assessment: